abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol1-ex1.md

 ## Summary

-In this exercise, reviewed the configured virtualized Azure Stack VMs and onboard Azure Arc Machine to Azure and prepare to deploy Azure Local.
+In this exercise, reviewed the configured virtualized Azure Local VMs and onboard Azure Arc Machine to Azure and prepare to deploy Azure Local.

 ### You have successfully completed the lab.
 Click on Next >> to proceed with next exercise.